Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Results

 Regarding the intrinsic velocity dispersion ($\sigma_{\rm vel}$) of the components, we find that the narrow component shows values ranging from $\sim$ 19 to $\sim 102$ km s$^{-1}$, with a mean value of 57 km s$^{-1}$ (typical error of 3.7 km s$^{-1}$) for the entire sample.
 If we consider only the galaxies that show broad components, the $\sigma_{\rm vel}$ of the narrow component are up to 70 km s$^{-1}$ with a mean value of 48 km s$^{-1}$.
-Meanwhile, the broad components range from 73 to 210 km s$^{-1}$ with a mean value of 120 km s$^{-1}$ (typical error of 15 km s$^{-1}$).
-The uncertainties are estimated directly from the gaussian fitting.
+Meanwhile, the broad components range from 73 to 210 km s$^{-1}$ with a mean value of 121 km s$^{-1}$ (typical error of 34 km s$^{-1}$).
+The uncertainties are estimated directly from the Gaussian fitting {based on the covariance matrix using non-linear least squares}. {We note that the continuum non-detection implies that the true intensity and width of the broader components fit in [OIII] should be considered as possible lower limits.}

-In 14 of these galaxies, the broad component is blueshifted from the systemic velocity while in 6 of them, this component is redshifted, with a mean velocity shift ($\Delta v_{\rm B}$) of $-43$ and $30$ km s$^{-1}$, respectively {as shown in Fig. \ref{voff}.
+In 14 of these galaxies, the broad component is blue-shifted from the systemic velocity while in 6 of them, this component is redshifted, with a mean velocity shift ($\Delta v_{\rm B}$) of $-43$ and $34$ km s$^{-1}$, respectively {as shown in Fig. \ref{voff}.
 The velocity shift shows typical errors of 7 km s$^{-1}$.} In 5 of these galaxies, the velocity shift is $<10$km s$^{-1}$ that is lower than the NIR resolution, then they may show outflows very close to the systemic velocity.
-We find that in both cases, the broad component shows a mean velocity dispersion $\sigma_{\rm B}= 113-123$ km s$^{-1}$ which is in the range of typical widths for ionized outflows from SFGs at similar redshifts with comparable EWs \citep[e.g.][]{Matthee2021} and in local analogs \citep[e.g.][]{Amorin2012,Bosch2019,Hogarth2020}. {We highlight that none of the galaxies in our sample show the extremely broad wings ($\sigma\sim255$ km s$^{-1}$) observed in local giant HII regions dominated by supernovae feedback \citep{Castaneda1990}.}
+We find that in both cases, the broad component shows a mean velocity dispersion $\sigma_{\rm B}= 118-124$ km s$^{-1}$ which is in the range of typical widths for ionized outflows from SFGs at similar redshifts with comparable EWs \citep[e.g.][]{Matthee2021} and in local analogs \citep[e.g.][]{Amorin2012,Bosch2019,Hogarth2020}. {We highlight that none of the galaxies in our sample show the extremely broad wings ($\sigma\sim255$ km s$^{-1}$) observed in local giant HII regions dominated by supernovae feedback \citep{Castaneda1990}.} {Regarding the broad-to-narrow flux ratio (f$_{\rm B}$), our sample covers values from 24\% to 63\% with a mean value of 43\% ($\sigma=$0.13).}

 For the three galaxies of the C3-VUDS sample observed with X-shooter, we find consistent results with the kinematic analysis presented in \cite{Matthee2021}, in which the authors considered only our 3 galaxies with $z<3$.
 Additionally, the resolved Ly$\alpha$ profiles of these galaxies were analyzed in \cite{Naidu2022}.
 For example, in the Ly$\alpha$ profile of 510583858, an intense blue peak is reported, which suggests the presence of an inflow of gas \citep{Yang2014}.
 This interpretation is in line with that from the kinematics of the ionized gas, where we find a redshifted broad component for the optical lines.
 For the other two galaxies included in \citet{Naidu2022}, they show Ly$\alpha$ profiles with weaker blue peaks compared with the dominant red peak, which is indicative of outflowing material.